cksystemsteaching/selfie/manuscript/encoding.md

 So what is it now, 'U' or 85?
 The answer is both, and anything else.
 As mentioned in the [previous chapter](#semantics), meaning comes from change.
 When the machine draws 'U' for `01010101` on the screen then `01010101` stands for 'U' in that moment but in the next moment the machine could increment `01010101` according to elementary arithmetic making `01010101` represent 85.

-All the characters that selfie reads from files including `selfie.c` are [read](http://github.com/cksystemsteaching/selfie/blob/fa735a8561db58718cb58015bba8220a058c1c28/selfie.c#L1553) in a single line of code in `selfie.c`.
-Similarly, all characters written to files and the screen are [written](http://github.com/cksystemsteaching/selfie/blob/fa735a8561db58718cb58015bba8220a058c1c28/selfie.c#L1432) in another line of code in `selfie.c`.
+All the characters that selfie reads from files including `selfie.c` are [read](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1595) in a single line of code in `selfie.c`.
+Similarly, all characters written to files and the screen are [written](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1469) in another line of code in `selfie.c`.

+For further details please refer to the comments in the code.
+In general, we only provide links to code with comments so that text explaining code is not duplicated here.
+In other words, reading code is part of the experience of reading this book and actually a lot of fun!
+Just be patient.
+Things will become clear after a while.
+The code is written for everyone to understand.

 ### Identifiers